Unable to Close Sprint Due to Incomplete Subtasks Error in Jira Data Center

 Cause

-The main reason why the Sprint cannot be closed is because the are sub-tasks which are in a status that is not mapped to the Done column in the Board Column configuration.
+The main reason the Sprint cannot be closed is that it contains sub-tasks in a status that is not mapped to the Done column in the Board Column configuration.

 Solution